mozilla/html-presentation-templates/README.md

 HTML presentation templates for Mozilla
 =======================================

 This is the repository with HTML format.
+View the [sample overview](http://mozilla.github.io/html-presentation-templates/template.html?lang=en-US).

 Sample multilingual links: